docker/docs/content/faq/security/general.md

 ### To which portions of the host filesystem do containers have read and write access?
 Can containers running as root gain access to admin owned files or directories on the host?

-File sharing (bind mount from the host filesystem) uses a user-space crafted file server (running in com.docker.backend as the user running docker desktop), so containers can’t gain any access that the user on the host doesn’t already have.
+File sharing (bind mount from the host filesystem) uses a user-space crafted file server (running in `com.docker.backend` as the user running Docker Desktop), so containers can’t gain any access that the user on the host doesn’t already have.

 ### How are Extensions within the Marketplace vetting for security prior to placement?

 Security vetting for extensions is on our roadmap however this vetting is not currently done.

 At present in the marketplace, there are two types of extensions - reviewed and self-published.
-Reviewed extensions are used and reviewed by the Publisher team against a set of criteria, and if they pass they are included in the marketplace with a **Reviewed** label.
+Reviewed extensions are used and reviewed against a set of criteria, and if they pass they are included in the marketplace with a **Reviewed** label.
 Self-published extensions are automatically placed in the marketplace with a **Not reviewed** label.

 Note that even if an extension is reviewed, it is only reviewed on the first publish.
 Any updates afterwards are not reviewed.
 Extensions are not covered as part of Docker’s Third-Party Risk Management Program.